 Thanks to a revamped website we have been able to get information out to our Legionnaires at a faster pace.
 Now you can refer a new member by just pointing them to coronaamericanlegion.org/membership

 In this past year a lot has happened at our Post.
 We have been working really hard on modernizing our operation and improving our business practices to make sure we are running a tight unit that reflects the scope and scale of our organization.
-Change is hard and slow, but we must be properly structured and organized and ready to meet our obligations to our members today, tomorrow, and for years to come.
+Change is challenging and sometimes slow, but we must be properly structured and organized and ready to meet our obligations to our members today, tomorrow, and for years to come.

-More designs and renovations are on the way to refresh and restore our beautiful and historic building that was built with the hands and sweat of those that have served as Commanders and leaders of this Post.
+More designs and renovations are on the way to refresh and restore our beautiful and historic building that was built in 1929 with the hands and sweat of those that have served as Commanders and leaders of this Post.
 We must never forget our patriotic obligation to remember those we have lost and to mark in remembrance the events that have shaped our country’s history in combat.